 Papaya Salad Dressing

 This simple Thai salad doesn’t require any cooking but does require some whacking and pounding.
 Pounding the strands of papaya is necessary to tenderize the tough texture and help them soak up the dressing.
-I also becomes more flavorful.
+It also becomes more flavorful.

 Som tam, ThaiPapaya salad, served on a white oval plate.